 Last news in Fakti

-Israel may risk the start of a full-scale war against Iran
+Israel may risk starting a full-scale war against Iran

-Israel may risk the start of a full-scale war against Iran - 1
+Israel may risk starting a full-scale war against Iran - 1

 The US will not support an Israeli attack on Iranian nuclear sites, writes the "Guardian", referring to a statement by US President Joe Biden. and notes that he said this as Washington tries to moderate Israel's response to Iran's missile attack on Tuesday and prevent a sharp escalation of the conflict.